aschmiedeke/gbtdocs/docs/source/how-tos/receivers/mustang2.rst

 MUSTANG-2 How-To Guides
 #####################################################

-Practical step-by-step guides to help you using MUSTANG-2.
+Practical step-by-step guides to help you use MUSTANG-2.

 ----------------